Tyrrrz/CliWrap/Readme.md

 var stdOutBuffer = new StringBuilder();
 var stdErrBuffer = new StringBuilder();

-// ⚠ This particular example can also be simplified with ExecuteBufferedAsync().
-// Continue reading below!
 var result = await Cli.Wrap("path/to/exe")
     .WithArguments(new[] {"--foo", "bar"})
     .WithWorkingDirectory("work/dir/path")
-    .WithStandardOutputPipe(PipeTarget.ToStringBuilder(stdOutBuffer))
+    // This can be simplified with ExecuteBufferedAsync() .WithStandardOutputPipe(PipeTarget.ToStringBuilder(stdOutBuffer))
     .WithStandardErrorPipe(PipeTarget.ToStringBuilder(stdErrBuffer))
     .ExecuteAsync();